 How to Unfollow Inactive Twitter Accounts

 Twitter is one of the world’s top 3 social media networks, together with Instagram and Facebook.
-The problem with Twitter, however, is in the fact that your growth depends heavily on your following/followers ratio.
+The problem with Twitter, however, is that growth depends heavily on your following/followers ratio.
 The more followers you have and the fewer people you’re following, the more appeal your account will have and more legit it will appear to people.

 Reasons for Unfollowing Inactive Twitter Accounts

 In addition to the main reason stated above, there are others that will hinder your Twitter activity.
 For one, inactive accounts don’t engage in conversations on Twitter, and discussions are in the very foundation of the platform.
-Secondly, the inactive accounts will not retweet your posts, which is, too, an essential part of your Twitter presence.
+Secondly, inactive accounts will not retweet your posts, which is an essential part of your Twitter presence.